aurorusho/poseidon/README.md

 ### 4.- Configure colors, alacritty, qtile and lightdm
 Copy the contents of the next files from this repo to your computer:

 ~/.xprofile

 ~/.config/qtile/config.py

 ~/.config/alacritty/alacritty.yml
+#### .xprofile and .config/qtile/config.py contain specifications of my computer, as the configuration of two monitors, so you may need to change them

 ### 5.- Install and configure used apps
 ```bash